mlcommons/modelbench/README.md

 ### Install ModelBench with [Poetry](https://python-poetry.org/) for local development.

 1. Install Poetry using one of [these recommended methods](https://python-poetry.org/docs/#installation).
+All of these methods require a recent version of python3 to be installed and available on your shell path.
 For example:
 ```shell
 pipx install poetry
 ```